For our final news roundup and information overload.

 You think about New York being this grandiose place with all the atmospherics of the big apple.

-The reality is I think this courtroom got frozen in time about 50 years ago and hasn't changed.
+The reality is, I think this courtroom got frozen in time about 50 years ago and hasn't changed.

-He believed that this prosecution was his entry ticket into high society of New York, that he would be celebrated forever as the judge who got to put away Donald Trump, and he's desperately trying to preserve that despite all of the evidence cutting against the principal witness for the prosecution, Michael Cohen, a liar proven over and over again.
+He believed that this prosecution was his entry ticket into high society of New York, that he would be celebrated forever as the judge who got to put away Donald Trump.

 What did you make of the judge's meltdown yesterday as it relates to Costello?

-You he's trying to stir me down.
+You trying to stir me down?

-I mean, I I mean, if it wasn't so ridiculous, it's laughable.
+I mean, if it wasn't so ridiculous, it's laughable.

-And and now here we are, we'll have closing arguments.
+And now here we are.

-Did we really you know, even as that has nothing to do with the case?
+Did we really, you know, even as that has nothing to do with the case?

-Uh but David Pecker talking about catch and kill operations that he does for so many people.
+But David Pecker talking about catch and kill operations that he does for so many people.

 Maybe a lot of things, but you can't be that dumb.